 16. Go for a walk at Hagley Museum in Wilmington, DE.
 Situated on the banks of the Brandywine River, Hagley features a variety of different educational walking tours and is a great place for kids to learn and get active outdoors.

-18. Spend a day at Sesame Place - an awesome place for the littlest kids to have fun and play outside.
+18. Spend a day at Sesame Place, an awesome place for the littlest kids to have fun and play outside.
 Kids love taking pictures with all their favorite characters.
+The park is open with limited rides and hours through May, but make sure to check out the Easter activities every weekend in April!

-19. Take a trip to the Ocean City, NJ Boardwalk for the afternoon and ride the rides at Gillian's Wonderland Pier or Playland's Castaway Cove.
+19. Take a trip to the Ocean City, New Jersey, boardwalk for the afternoon and ride the rides at Gillian's Wonderland Pier or Playland's Castaway Cove.
 Park hours are limited to weekends in the spring, check the website or call to confirm before driving there.

 20. Learn something new at the Philadelphia Science Festival and Carnival.
-The festival runs from April 20-28, 2018 culminating in the Science Carnival, which takes place at Penn's Landing this year.
+The festival runs from April 26-May 4, 2019 culminating in the Science Carnival on the Parkway.
 This fest is definitely a yearly highlight for Philly kids.

 Photo courtesy Diggerland